ietf-wg-acme/acme/draft-ietf-acme-acme.md

 Template:

-* Key: The value to be used as a dictionary key in the directory object
+* Key: The value to be used as a field name in the directory object
 * Resource type: The type of resource labeled by the key
 * Reference: Where the identifier type is defined